Electronic Invoicing

 Declaration of fiscal and accounting information in Greece

-MyDATA is the electronic compliance system in Greece that digitizes companies' declarations of fiscal and accounting information.
-Since July 2021, all companies that perform accounting must transmit the information to the MyDATA platform according to Greek accounting standards.
+myDATA is the electronic compliance system in Greece designed to digitalize the reporting of companies’ tax and accounting information.
+Since July 2021, all companies that manage their accounting under Greek accounting standards are required to transmit this information to the myDATA platform.

 Would you like to know more e-Invoicing in Europe?